 I’ve been on the keto diet for over a year and a half now.
 If I had a dollar for every time someone remarked to me “Wow!
 You have so much willpower!”
 I wouldn’t need to sell another low-carb bread or quiche!
 I don’t think that willpower has been the critical success factor for me on this journey.
 I have simply created some new habits that have now become my default position, the way I simply live today.
 I have discovered that so much of what we eat, how much we eat and when we eat, is not driven by our physiology or some biological need to survive.
 We do these things largely out of habit!
 That’s how we’ve always eaten.
 We always eat breakfast!
 Right?
 As I coach people in their own weight loss journeys, I’ve become interested in this whole subject of “habit” and “addiction” and change.
 People can and do change their habits.
 Sure, it takes some effort, but understanding exactly how habits work can help you target your efforts and make them count.
 Yes you can!

-If you’re like a lot of people, your healthy lifestyle took a back seat over the last three or so weeks.
-Between the parties, get-togethers and endless treats that characterize the season (think cake and cookies and cocktails) you know you’ve a gained a few and you probably feel a tad lethargic and plenty guilty.
+The holidays, Easter, Christmas & Thanksgiving, see so many of us straying off plan.
+If you’re like a lot of people, your healthy lifestyle typically takes a back seat.
+Between the parties, get-togethers and endless treats that characterize whatever the season is (think cake and bun and cocktails) you know you’ve a gained a few and you probably feel a tad lethargic and plenty guilty.
 What’s done is done.
 You now have a chance to pick up where you left off.
 Here are my suggestions for getting back on track.

 I’ve always done some form of exercise.
 Even more than 50 lbs ago last year, I used to get up and workout.
 But the saying “weight loss is 80% fork, 20% work” is certainly true for me.
 I was getting fatter and fatter even though I was working out.
 That being said, I knew that I was still doing something good for myself when I did work out.
 My mental and emotional health benefited.
 Exercise lifted my mood and cleaned the cobwebs out of my brain.
 I then changed my diet and went keto.
 The keto diet changed my life.
 The weight started coming off.
 And do you know what else happened?
 I actually wanted to exercise more.
 I was able to increase the intensity, frequency and consistency of my workouts.
 I know that exercise is an absolutely important part of any journey to wellness and living our best life ever.
 I still have to make that decision every night to get up before dawn the next day.
 I still have to push myself every workout.
 Here are my tips for people for whom making exercise a habit doesn’t come easy.
 Like me.
 Continue reading You don’t have to exercise, but you should.
 How to (easily) build a habit.